bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	(for arr.entries(), return array of [key, value])

 	f.
 Set [[ArrayLikeNextIndex]] = index + 1
 	(⭐️ Always increments key to next index.
-This sequential index is used to get value irrespective of holes (whether that index exists or not))
+This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not))

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MjEzMzgxLDE2NzA5ODcyODYsMTQxNj
+eyJoaXN0b3J5IjpbODc1ODgxMjQ0LDE2NzA5ODcyODYsMTQxNj
 k2OTMwOSwxODQzNjEzMjk5LC0xMzYxNTczODc1LDk4MjY0ODkw
 MCwtMjA0MDIxNTUzNCwtMTEyNjUxODkxNSwtODUxODY2MjUsLT
 E1MTU5OTMwODEsLTE3OTQ2NTQzMDQsMTAzNjA5NzEwNCwtNDM5